 Working with remote systems has become an integral part of a software engineer's toolkit.
-For decades, IDEs have allowed us to start services on remote machines and connect to them for debugging, especially as cloud clusters and microservices have gained prominence.
-However, what if we could not only run our code remotely but also develop it on remote systems?
+For decades, IDEs have allowed us to start services on remote machines and connect to them for debugging - especially important now as cloud clusters and microservices have gained prominence.
+But, what if we could not only run our code remotely but also develop it on remote systems?

 During the session, we will examine both established and emerging IDEs, such as Visual Studio Code, Lapce, and Zed, showcasing their remote development capabilities.
 Furthermore, we will explore how Eclipse Theia, the popular web and desktop IDE framework, provides this feature for all adopters of the framework.